CLAM101/foodappapi/README.md

 •	Initial Stripe backend integration

-## The API ahs the following functionality still to be built (this is a growing list)
+## The API has the following functionality still to be built (this is a growing list)

 •	User wallet and wallet funding functionality (Stripe)